containers/nri-plugins/devel/_sources/docs/resource-policy/setup.md.txt

 you need to do, assuming you already have a Kubernetes\* cluster up and running, using either `containerd` or `cri-o` as the runtime.

-* [Deploy](../deployment/index.md) NRI Resource Policy DaemonSet deployment file.
+* [Deploy](../deployment/index.md) NRI Resource Policy Helm Charts.
 * Runtime (containerd / cri-o) configuration

-For NRI Resource Policy, you need to provide a configuration file.
-The default configuration ConfigMap file can be found in the DaemonSet deployment yaml file.
-You can edit it as needed.
+Resource Policy plugins are configured using plugin-specific custom resources.
+The Helm charts for each policy contain a default configuration.
+This configuration can be overridden using extra helm options.

 **NOTE**: Currently, the available policies are a work in progress.

 ## Setting up NRI Resource Policy

-### Dynamic configuration with ConfigMaps
+### Dynamic Configuration with Custom Resources

 The resource policies plugins support[dynamic configuration][configuration]
-using ConfigMaps.
-Plugins watch changes in the ConfigMap and reconfigure themselves on any update.
-Tt is possible to provide an initial fallback for configuration using the `--fallback-config <config-file>` flag.
-This file is used before the very first configuration is successfully acquired from the ConfigMap.
+using custom resources.
+Plugins watch changes in their configuration and reconfigure themselves on any update.

-Dynamic configuration can be disabled with a static local configuration using the `--force-config <config-file>` flag.
-See the [Node Agent][agent] about how to set up and configure the agent.
+Cluster-based dynamic configuration is disabled if a local configuration file is supplied using the `--config-file <config-file>` command line option.

 ## Logging and debugging

-You can control logging with the klog command line options or by setting the corresponding environment variables.
-You can get the name of the environment variable for a command line option by prepending the `LOGGER_` prefix to the capitalized option name without any leading dashes.
-For instance, setting the environment variable `LOGGER_SKIP_HEADERS=true` has the same effect as using the `-skip_headers` command line option.
+You can control logging with the klog options in the configuration or by setting corresponding environment variables.
+You can get the name of the environment variable for a klog option by prepending the `LOGGER_` prefix to the capitalized option name without any leading dashes.
+For instance, setting the environment variable `LOGGER_SKIP_HEADERS=true` has the same effect as setting the log.klog.Skip_headers` config option

 Additionally, the `LOGGER_DEBUG` environment variable controls debug logs.
 These are globally disabled by default.
 You can turn on full debugging by setting `LOGGER_DEBUG='*'`.

-When using environment variables, be careful which configuration you pass to NRI Resource Policy using a file or ConfigMap.
-The environment is treated as default configuration but a file or a ConfigMap has higher precedence.
+When using environment variables, once configuration from a custom resource or a configuration file is taken into use, it suppresses the settings from the environment.
-If something is configured in both, the environment will only be in effect until the configuration is applied.
-However, in such a case if you later push an updated configuration to NRI Resource Policy with the overlapping settings removed, the original ones from the environment will be in effect again.

-For debug logs, the settings from the configuration are applied in addition to any settings in the environment.
-That said, if you turn something on in the environment but off in the configuration, it will be turned off eventually.

 <!-- Links -->
 [configuration]: configuration.md